sustainablesardinia/manifesto/eng/sustainability.md

 > resources of equal or greater value without degrading or endangering natural
 > biotic systems."

-Given this new definition, one deduces that policies based on perpetual state aid cannot considered sustainable development.
+Considering this new definition, one deduces that policies based on perpetual state aid cannot be regarded as sustainable development.

 What is computational sustainability?